Harold Dow

-Harold Dow (September 28, 1947 – August 21, 2010) was an American television news correspondent, journalist, and investigative journalism with CBS News.
+Harold Dow (September 28, 1947 – August 21, 2010) was an American television news correspondent, journalist, and investigative journalist with CBS News.

 Early life and career

 Dow was born in Hackensack, New Jersey.
 He attended the University of Nebraska at Omaha.
 He was a member of Kappa Alpha Psi fraternity.

-When Dow became co-anchor and talk-show host for KETV in Omaha, Nebraska, he became the first African-American television reporter.
-Dow had also been an anchor and reporter at Theta Cable TV in Santa Monica, California and a news anchor for WPAT Radio in Paterson, New Jersey.
-Dow was a co-anchor for the CBS overnight news program CBS News Nightwatch (1982-1983), a correspondent for the CBS News magazine Street Stories (1992–93), and had reported for the CBS Evening News and CBS News Sunday Morning since the early 1970s.
+Dow became co-anchor and talk-show host for KETV in Omaha, Nebraska, making him the first Black American television reporter.
+Dow had also been an anchor and reporter at Theta Cable TV in Santa Monica, California and news anchor for WPAT Radio in Paterson, New Jersey.
+Dow was a co-anchor for the CBS overnight news program CBS News Nightwatch (1982–1983), a correspondent for the CBS News magazine Street Stories (1992–93) and had reported for the CBS Evening News and CBS News Sunday Morning since the early 1970s.

-Dow joined CBS News in 1972, first as a broadcast associate, then as a correspondent with their Los Angeles Bureau while with KCOP-TV.
+Dow joined CBS News in 1972, first as a broadcast associate then as correspondent with their Los Angeles Bureau while at KCOP-TV.